What Is Perm Press? A Complete Guide to This Laundry Setting

 • Has strong reviews or before-and-after photos

-If you’re in NYC, Clean Avenue works with trusted partners to clean and restore leather garments with expert care.
+If you’re in NYC, Clean Avenue partners with trusted specialists to clean and restore leather garments with expert care.

 When Should You Get Your Leather Jacket Cleaned?

-You don’t need to clean your leather jacket frequently, but here are signs it’s time for a professional cleaning:
+You don’t need to clean your leather jacket frequently, but here are signs it’s time for professional care:

 • Visible stains or spills